 Oreo, which had already celebrated the .gif in a low-resolution June 2014 effort, is a brand that has been pushing the boundaries of corporate promotion on the platform since 2010.
 It’s been celebrated for its approach for years.
 Jumping straight from .gifs into video, Oreo became one of the earliest adopters of the technology after embracing Instagram’s video functionality.

 From here, it’s now a main staple of countless Twitterholic companies, such as Paddy Power, which seems to post five to ten videos a day – at least.

 On January 27th, actor Neil Patrick Harris kicked off the technology and trend, but was immediately met with resistance.
 Brendan Gahan, of the New York Observer, was one of them.
 “For myself, and countless others, the one thing that has made Twitter so appealing is its simplicity.
 Whether you have a lot of time or a little, Twitter is a fun escape.

-“You can easily scroll and flip through a great deal of content quickly, and there’s no algorithm hiding content from your feed the way Facebook is.
+“You can easily scroll and flip through a great deal of content quickly.
+There’s no algorithm hiding content from your feed the way Facebook is.
 Adding video would more than likely make the platform more complex, and Twitter’s point of differentiation (convenience and simplicity) would melt away.”

 And yet the platform hasn’t taken heed of this worry – it outright ignored it, in line with Webmarketing123’s predictions.
 People expected user growth to double because of the revelation.
 Indeed, it posted 61% year-on-year growth in revenue. …but user growth was “unsatisfactory”.
 Perhaps video isn’t as impactful as many believed.

-Only time will tell – for a platform still in a relative infancy, it’s not about simply using it – it’s about how you harness it, and until this is tied into true return on investment, we may never know.
+Only time will tell.
+For a platform still in a relative infancy, it’s not about simply using it – it’s about how you harness it.
+Until this is tied into true return on investment, we may never know.
 Perhaps the aforementioned “major pain point” may be a more accurate means of describing this issue.